 You can manually release pay-as-you-go clusters based on your business requirements.
 The pay-as-you-go clusters are charged on an hourly basis.
 This topic describes how to manually release PolarDB for Oracle clusters.

 - You cannot manually release subscription clusters.
-Subscription clusters are automatically released when they expire.

 - You can use this feature to release clusters.
 If this feature is used, all the nodes of the clusters are released.
 For more information about how to release a single read-only node, see Add or remove a read-only node.

 - Log on to the PolarDB console.

 - In the upper-left corner of the console, select the region in which the cluster that you want to manage is deployed.